 Western Price Survey

-Working natural gas in storage was 2,445 Bcf as of Feb.
-10, according to the U.S. Energy Information Administration.
-This is a net decrease of 114 Bcf compared to the previous week, and less than the market expected.
+Working natural gas in storage was 2,471 Bcf as of July 5, according to the EIA.
+This is a net increase of 81 Bcf compared with the previous week.

 Archives of the Western Price Survey for the past year are also available online.